Lacey, Washington

 8345 Steilacoom Road SE map

 This outstanding facility, complete with spectacular views of Mt.
 Rainier, is regarded as one of the finest outdoor sporting venues in the state.
-Developed through a unique partnership between the City of Lacey and Thurston County, the 100-acre complex features six regulation soccer fields,including one with all-weather turf and lighting; four regulation softball fields with all-weather turf and lighting; one minor league-rated baseball field with all-weather turf and lighting;electronic score boards; two concession buildings; five large group picnic shelters with barbeques; spectator seating; parking for 500vehicles; three playgrounds; two miles of walking and jogging paths; a kite-flying hill; three half-basketball courts; and a six-acre outdoor event and festival area.
+Developed through a unique partnership between the City of Lacey and Thurston County, the 100-acre complex features six regulation soccer fields, including one with all-weather turf and lighting; four regulation softball fields with all-weather turf and lighting; one minor league-rated baseball field with all-weather turf and lighting; electronic score boards; two concession buildings; four large rental picnic shelters with grills; spectator seating; parking for 500 vehicles; three playgrounds; two miles of walking and jogging paths; a kite-flying hill; three half-basketball courts; and a six-acre outdoor event and festival area.
 In addition, nearly 20 acres have been preserved to protect native oak savannah. more »

 Thornbury Park